benmiller314/dsam2023fall/schedule.md

 * Beshero-Bondar, Elisa.
 “How to Grow Data Forests with XML Trees.” _What Are Digital Humanities?_, 11 Nov.
 2022, <a href="https://cmu-lib.github.io/dhlg/project-videos/besherobondar/">https://cmu-lib.github.io/dhlg/project-videos/besherobondar/</a>.
 * Brown, AmyJo.
 “Building Your Own Data Set: A Journalist’s Approach.” _What Are Digital Humanities?_, 11 Nov.
 2022, <a href="https://cmu-lib.github.io/dhlg/project-videos/brown/">https://cmu-lib.github.io/dhlg/project-videos/brown/</a>.

-* UPDATE: Ford is now moved to an EXT for eager readers... and chapter 4 may be more relevant, anyway, now that I go back and reread them in light of our past conversations.
+UPDATE: Ford is now moved to an EXT for eager readers... and chapter 4 may be more relevant, anyway, now that I go back and reread them in light of our past conversations.
-    - Ford, Paul. _What Is Code?
+* Ford, Paul. _What Is Code?
 If You Don’t Know, You Need to Read This_, Bloomberg.com, <a href="http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/">http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code</a>.
-"4: Why Are Coders Angry?" and “3: Why Are Programmers So Intense About Languages?”
+    - "4: Why Are Coders Angry?"
+    - “3: Why Are Programmers So Intense About Languages?”

 <h3 id="week-07"><a href='plans/week-07'>Week 7: Mon, Oct 09</a> – Data 1: By whom?
 For what?</h3>